danielmcheng1/drone/writeup.md

 _Features Available in Existing Apps_<br>
 * __Mission Automation__: One button to take off from ground, fly to waypoints, take photos, and land
 * __Photo Caching__: Photos should automatically be saved on phone internal storage
-* __Image Focus/Quality__: Camera should auto focus and expose throughout to avoid blurriness and low-resolution images
+* __Image Quality__: Camera should auto focus and expose throughout to avoid blurriness and low-resolution images

 _New Features_<br>
-Scheduled Missions:
+* Scheduled Missions
-Triggered Missions:
+* Triggered Missions
-Photo Compression:
+* Photo Compression
-Photo Transfer:
+* Photo Transfer

-### Initial Exploration of SDK
+### Problem Search / Initial Exploration of SDK
 Before jumping into coding all of these functions, I first determined whether the existing mobile SDK could indeed achieve each of the minimum criteria listed above.
 Otherwise, an alternative to the SDK would have to be used should any of the above features seem infeasible during this exploration stage.

 Feature | DJI SDK Class | DJI SDK Method